frcharpentier/GAS/README.md

-pip install lightning (version 2.4.0)

-Instructions to build the dataset :
+## Instructions to build the dataset :

 Build text files containing the AMRs, the tokenized sentences, and the alignments between the two.
 The file `fabrication_listes.py` serves this purpose : execute the function `construire_graphes`.